 The following AWS instance types are supported for EBS encryption:

-Image Source: Encryption Supported Instances
+Data Source: Encryption Supported Instances

-Consult the official AWS documentation to stay up to date with the supported instance types.
+Be sure to consult the official AWS documentation to stay up to date with the supported instance types.

 Now that you understand how your sensitive data can be protected through EBS encryption, you’ll want to learn more about encryption for other AWS services such as Encryption in S3, KMS, Redshift, and CloudHSM.